Saša Martinović (ice hockey player)

-Saša Martinović (born 27 September 1984) is a Croatian professional ice hockey player born in Germany (Croatian diaspora).
-He is currently playing with Tölzer Löwen in the DEL2.
-He previously played with the Iserlohn Roosters and the Thomas Sabo Ice Tigers after four seasons with KHL Medveščak of the Kontinental Hockey League (KHL).
+Saša Martinović (born 27 September 1984) is a Croatian former professional ice hockey player born in Germany (Croatian diaspora).
+He played with the Iserlohn Roosters and the Thomas Sabo Ice Tigers after four seasons with KHL Medveščak of the Kontinental Hockey League (KHL).
 Martinović previously played for five teams in Deutsche Eishockey Liga.

 On 21 April 2017 Martinovic left the Ice Tigers after two seasons as a free agent to sign a one-year deal with the Iserlohn Roosters.
-Martinovic played with the Roosters for 2 years before leaving as a free agent following the 2018–19 season on 9 March 2019.
+Martinovic played with the Roosters for two years before leaving as a free agent following the 2018–19 season on 9 March 2019.

 On July 1, 2019, Martinovic agreed to continue his career in Germany, signing a one-year deal with DEL2 club, Tölzer Löwen.